mkordas/mkordas.github.io/_posts/2016-07-26-multiple-commits-pr.md

 Sample solution with 3 commits:

 1. **Test** that reproduces bug on system/integration level.
-For this commit build should **fail for the proper reason**, and should have red tick on GitHub
+For this commit build should **fail for the proper reason**, and should have red tick in GitHub
 2. Simplest possible **bugfix** so that no one has any doubts where the bug was, should have already green tick on GitHub
 3. Minimal **refactoring** needed to pass code review, additional refactoring can be done in other PRs before/after